Raghuram1510/github-actions-library/readme.md

 ---

-## Using a Shared Workflow in Another Repository
+## Using a Shared Workflow in Another Repo

 In your application or infrastructure repository, create a CI file
 (e.g., `.github/workflows/ci.yml`) and reference the shared workflow.